 - Purpose of Student Tuition Aid

-Logos Evangelical Seminary’s student tuition aids are set up by the grace of God and through the love offerings of many churches, para-church organizations, and Christian brothers and sisters.
-When a full-time student with demonstrated academic ability and superb qualifications encounters financial difficulty, he/she may be granted financial assistance after formally applying for student tuition aid and being approved of such application.
+Logos Evangelical Seminary’s student tuition aid is set up by the grace of God and through the love offerings of many churches, para-church organizations, and Christian brothers and sisters.
+When a full-time student with demonstrated academic ability and superb qualifications encounters financial difficulty, he/she may be granted financial assistance after formally applying for student tuition aid and receiving approval of their application.
 Thus, all applicants should first fulfill their own responsibilities and obligations, look to God with faith, and appreciate the donors who contribute to student tuition aid out of love.

 - Types of Student Tuition Aid

-Logos tuition aid is given based on the student’s academic achievement, ministry desire, Christian character, spiritual gifts potential, and in accordance with specific requirements within each Tuition aid category.
+Logos tuition aid is given based on the student’s academic achievements, ministry desire, Christian character, and spiritual gifts; it is awarded in accordance with specific requirements within each tuition aid category.

-The spousal tuition discount is to assist the spouses of full-time students while both are attending the Seminary to lighten their financial burden.
+The spousal tuition discount assists the spouses of full-time students if they are both attending the seminary to lighten their financial burden.

-The Seminary grants tuition aid to students who are ministers or members of our EFC church partners.
-For its policy, please refer to Appendix 1.
+The seminary grants tuition aid to students who are ministers or members of our EFC church partners.
+For its policies, please refer to Appendix 1.

 2.4 Partner Tuition Aid